EECS150/asic_labs_fa21/lab3/spec.md

 divider instead of the GCD module when testing.

 ### Question 6: Hammer your divider
 **1. Push your 4-bit divider design through the tools, and determine its critical path, cell area, and maximum operating frequency from the reports.
-You might need to rerun synthesis multiple times to determine the maximum achievable frequency.**
+You might need to re-run synthesis multiple times to determine the maximum achievable frequency.**

 **2. Change the bitwidth of your divider to 32-bit, what is the critical path, area, and maximum operating frequency now?**